 The GeoAPI project eventually formed to pursue this work.
-The interfaces defined in the OGC specification 01-009 became GeoAPI version 0.1.
-GeoAPI 1.0 was released with the draft of OGC specification 03-064 GO-1 Application Objects.
-In May 2005, the final draft of the GO-1 specification, which included GeoAPI interfaces, was accepted as an OGC standard and the matching version of GeoAPI was released as version 2.0.
+The interfaces defined in the OGC specification 01-009 became GeoAPI version 1.0.
+In May 2005, the final version of the OGC specification 03-064 GO-1 Application Objects, which included GeoAPI interfaces, was accepted as an OGC standard and the matching version of GeoAPI was released as version 2.0.

 GeoAPI is closely tied to the OGC both in its origins and in its ongoing work.

 We believe that both approaches are complementary.
 Web services are efficient ways to publish geographic information using existing software.
-But some users need to build their own solution, for example as a wrapper on top of their own numerical model.
+But some users need to build their own solution, for example a numerical model.
 Many existing software packages provide sophisticated developer toolkits, but each toolkit has its own learning curve, and one can not easily switch from one toolkit to another or mix components from different toolkits.
 Using standardized interfaces, a significant part of the API can stay constant across different toolkits, thus reducing both the learning curve (especially since the interfaces are derived from published abstract UML) and the inter-operability pain points.

 The situation is quite similar to JDBC (Java DataBase Connectivity)'s one.
 The fact that a high-level language already exists for database queries (SQL) doesn't means that low-level programming interfaces are not needed.
 JDBC interfaces have been created as a developer tools in complement to SQL, and they proven to be quite useful.